dotnet/docs/docs/fundamentals/networking/httpclient.md

 > - <https://jsonplaceholder.typicode.com>: Free fake API for testing and prototyping.
 > - <https://www.example.com>: This domain is for use in illustrative examples in documents.

-Most commonly HTTP endpoints return JavaScript Object Notation (JSON) data, but not always.
+HTTP endpoints commonly return JavaScript Object Notation (JSON) data, but not always.
 For convenience, the optional [System.Net.Http.Json](https://www.nuget.org/packages/System.Net.Http.Json) NuGet package provides several extension methods for `HttpClient` and `HttpContent` that perform automatic serialization and deserialization using `System.Text.Json`.
-The examples below will call attention to when these extensions are available.
+The examples that follow call attention to places where these extensions are available.

 > [!TIP]
 > All of the source code from this article is available in the [GitHub: .NET Docs](https://github.com/dotnet/docs/tree/main/docs/fundamentals/networking/snippets/httpclient) repository.